Guide to Real Estate Contract Amendments and Addendums

 Let's say that the septic inspection turns up that the leach field is too small and doesn't comply with current regulations.
 The buyer would object and demand that the seller correct this at their expense before closing.
 If the seller agrees, or if they negotiate some payment agreement, this becomes an amendment to the contract, even if it isn't titled "Amendment."

 Amendments to the original terms of the signed contract are very common.
-They can relate to title issues, property condition, and correction of problems, discovery of issues in the application for insurance, and even appraisals.
+They can relate to title issues, property condition, and correction of problems, the discovery of issues in the application for insurance, and even appraisals.
 Let's say that the appraisal comes in a few thousand dollars lower than the agreed-upon purchase price.

 At this point, we have a whole new negotiation.
 The buyer will want the seller to drop the price to the appraised value, but maybe the seller doesn't agree and wants more down payment from the buyer.
 They can come to an agreement somewhere in the middle to save the deal.
 If they do, the contract is amended and the transaction continues.